frewinchristopher/word-rnn-tensorflow-led-zeppelin/README.md

 # word-rnn-tensorflow-led-zeppelin

-\*\*\*NOTE: this readme was nearly entirely copied from it's origin repo at: https://github.com/hunkim/word-rnn-tensorflow
+***\*\*\*NOTE:*** this readme was nearly entirely copied from it's origin repo at: https://github.com/hunkim/word-rnn-tensorflow

-I have just added a Led Zeppelin corpus so you can generate some delicious classic rock lyrics!
+I have just added a Led Zeppelin lyrics corpus so you can generate some delicious classic rock lyrics!
+(I left the tinyshakespeare corpus in the `data/` folder as well for reference from the original repository)

 Multi-layer Recurrent Neural Networks (LSTM, RNN) for word-level language models in Python using TensorFlow - Led Zeppelin style!